 The New Jersey Space Grant Consortium has in place a number of innovative and exciting programs to support higher education activities in New Jersey universities.
 Click on the links below for more information or contact us.
 Please note that different programs are run at different times so that the application deadlines for some of our programs have passed or we have not issued request for proposals for other programs.
 Feel free to contact us if you have any questions, using the contact information on our home page.

-Support of aerospace related senior design projects in N.J. universities.
-Interested students should contact their campus representatives.
+Support of aerospace or STEM senior design projects in N.J. universities and support of aerospace student organizations, such as AIAA.
+Interested students should contact their campus representatives

 - Co-Op/Internship Program